FuelLabs/sway/docs/book/src/forc/plugins/forc_client/forc_call.md

     [env: FUEL_NODE_URL=]

   --target <TARGET>
-    Use preset configurations for deploying to a specific target.
+    Preset configurations for using a specific target.

     You can also use `--node-url`, `--testnet`, or `--mainnet` to specify the Fuel node.